andyhu11/Project-Documentation/Web_Scraping_Data_Analysis/README.md

 ## 📖 Overview

 **Web Scraping & Data Analysis** is a dual-phase engineering and analytics project.
-It establishes an automated data acquisition framework to interface with the **TVmaze API**, constructing a granular dataset of television specifications, including air dates, weighted ratings, and network metadata.
+It establishes an automated data acquisition framework to **scrape data from TVmaze**, constructing a granular dataset of television specifications, including air dates, weighted ratings, and network metadata.

 Moving beyond simple extraction, the project applies rigorous statistical methodologies (Kruskal-Wallis, Mann-Whitney U) to validate hypotheses regarding media consumption.
 It investigates the existence of "Golden Age" windows, quantifies the "legacy bias" in completed series, and models the non-linear relationship between show longevity and critical acclaim.